 Instructions

-- In a bowl, add the Greek yogurt, garlic cloves, 2 tablespoons of the red onion, olive oil, lemon juice, red wine vinegar, salt, and pepper.
+- To the bowl, add in the remaining ingredients: olive oil, fresh dill, lemon juice, red wine vinegar, and black pepper.

 Notes